tooploox/taxonify_gui/manual/filtering_pane/README.md

   <img src="static/filtering_pane_tags.png" border=1>
 </p>

-To add a tag user must to input text in `Input tag` field and press enter.
+To add a tag user has to input text in `Input tag` field and press enter.
 There can be multiple tags added to the list.

 <p align="center">
   <img src="static/filtering_pane_tags_added.png" border=1>